 In July 2020, we purchased a 14% interest in FYX from an affiliate of our Manager, which retained a non-controlling interest in FYX subsequent to the transaction.
+In May 2022, we purchased an additional 51% interest in FYX from an unrelated third party for a purchase price of \$4.6 million, which resulted in our ownership of a majority stake in the entity.
+From the purchase date in May 2022 through and as of June 30, 2022, FYX is presented on a consolidated basis in the Consolidated Statement of Operations and the Consolidated Balance Sheet.
 Additionally, other investors in FYX are also affiliates of our Manager.
-See Note 5 for additional information related to FYX.